 Schedule and execute regression tests

-Set a schedule for doing regression tests.
+Build a consistent schedule for running your regression suite.
 Consider factors like test case prioritization, available resources, and release timelines.
 Automate the execution process as much as possible to improve efficiency and consistency.

 Measure and analyze regression testing results

-Collect and analyze metrics related to test case execution, defect detection, and general regression testing effectiveness.
+Collect and analyze test results related to test case execution, defect detection, and general regression testing effectiveness.
 Use these insights to identify areas for improvement and refine the regression testing process for future releases.

 Top 7 regression testing tools and frameworks